 In 2011 MACBS inaugurated a new $250 prize for graduate students who read papers at its annual conference.
-This year's winner is Jane Smith, a Ph.D. student at the University of North Carolina-Chapel Hill, for her paper "The Highwayman and the King: Constructing Popular Royalism in Cheap Print during the Interregnum."
+This 2014 winner was Jane Smith, a Ph.D. student at the University of North Carolina-Chapel Hill, for her paper "The Highwayman and the King: Constructing Popular Royalism in Cheap Print during the Interregnum."
 Click here for a list of previous winners and to find out how to enter.

 President: Amy Froide, Department of History, University of Maryland, Baltimore County

 Vice President/President Elect: Andrew August, Department of History, Penn State, Abington